Bank of England to put stimulus on hold in close vote

 Data has also shown growth recovery may be tentative.
 British industrial output fell more sharply than expected in September and Purchasing Manager Indexes have been poor.

-However, the Bank's chief economist Spencer Dale noted that inflation was sticky, while deputy governor Charlie Bean said that fears over the future were crimping spending and investment, lessening the benefit of QE to Britain's economy.
+However, BoE chief economist Spencer Dale noted that inflation was sticky, while deputy governor Charlie Bean said that fears over the future were crimping spending and investment, lessening the benefit of QE to Britain's economy.

 Meanwhile, fellow MPC member Martin Weale said early last month that another round of QE might not be "compatible" with the central bank's inflation target, and that he did not see a definite case for further monetary stimulus.

-Most importantly, the Bank's Governor Mervyn King has talked about the limits of monetary policy as a tool to revive the economy.
+Most importantly, BoE Governor Mervyn King has talked about the limits of monetary policy as a tool to revive the economy.

 "When he is the pivotal dove on the MPC, if he's expressing those kinds of concerns, then I think that means we won't get any QE," said Brian Hilliard, economist at Societe Generale.